Peatland of Dahner Felsenland in Germany

 Social action: fully financed

-Biodiversity features: diagnosis in progress
+Biodiversity features: pending

 EcoTree’s forestry actions